Ethiopian Airlines flight to Nairobi in fatal crash

 The airline's statement said 149 passengers and eight crew members were thought to be on board the Boeing 737 that crashed six minutes after takeoff from Addis Ababa, on its way to Kenya's capital.

-The crash occurred around Bishoftu, or Debre Zeit, some 50 kilometers south of the capital, shortly after taking off at 8:38am local time, said the airline's statement.
+The crash occurred around Bishoftu, or Debre Zeit, some 50km south of the capital, shortly after taking off at 8:38am local time, said the airline's statement.

 While the airline said that "search and rescue operations are in progress and we have no confirmed information about survivors or any possible casualties," a separate statement by the Ethiopian prime minister's office offered its "deepest condolences" to families.